AD-SDL/camera-pkg/rpl_dashboard/README.md

 # Robotics Dashboard Web App for Laboratory Monitoring

+## Directory and File Information
+* This project requires ROS 2 Foxy, Python, OpenCV, Flask, and plotly.dash
+* Folder `dashboard_ws2` is a ROS workspace, and the ROS package name for this workspace is `dashboard` which can be found under `dashboard_ws2/src/dashboard/`
+* All the python modules that I wrote that run on the Intel NUC are under `dashboard_ws2/src/dashboard/dashboard/*`
+* The Flask app is under this current parent directory and is named `dashboard_app.py`

 ## How to run application
 First `cd` into `dashboard_ws2` directory and run